myrachanto/imgResize/README.md

 ### Resize an Image

 You can use the ResizeImage function to resize an image.
-It will automatically detect the image format (JPEG, PNG, WebP) and resize it accordingly.
+It will automatically detect the image format (JPEG, PNG) and resize it accordingly.

 Example